 Despite the fact that it is the home of the Alhambra – often referred to as the eighth wonder of the world – Granada city had also been largely overlooked by most visitors to the South of Spain, and certainly by the British expat community of the Costa del Sol.
 Few were aware of Granada’s rich history, its Medieval architecture, its fascinating culture and colourful traditions, and its stunning natural and architectural attractions which include the gardens of Generalife, the hot springs of Santa Fe, the natural park and the ski resort of Sierra Nevada.

 Financial crises and property crashes may come and go, but at the end of the day Spain will always remain a popular destination.
-In January 2018 Spain became the second most popular holiday destination in the world, beating the US into third place.
+Spain recently became the second most popular holiday destination in the world, beating the US into third place.
 Tourism to the country has grown by 8 per cent, according to the UN World Tourism Organisation (UNWTO).

-Spain remains by far the most popular second home overseas destination for Britons, with the biggest increase in searches - a massive 50% - for properties in Granada over the last several years.
+Spain remains by far the most popular second home overseas destination for Britons, with the biggest increase in searches – a massive 50% – for properties in Granada and the Costa Tropical over the last several years